Istisna (Manufacturing Contract)

 The Contract can be used for real estate developments.
 It includes the construction of buildings such as factories, hospitals, universities, public utilities such as parks.
 The instrument of istisna can be used for project ﬁnancing.
 It can be used for building bridges and highways etc.

-- A customer who wants to purchase certain specified assets which needs to be manufactured or constructed approaches the Islamic Bank.
+- A customer who wants to purchase certain specified assets which need to be manufactured or constructed approaches the Islamic Bank.

 - The bank pays the agreed price to the contractor.
 The price at which the bank sub-contracts the project is lower than that in the first Istisna.